Why Do People Resort to Violence?

 While the earliest suspicion of his murders occurred when he was 15, his first known killing took place when he was 27.
 It was to mark the beginning of a murder spree that would last four years, spanning from Washington State to Utah to Florida.
 With his handsome looks and cool demeanor, he wooed, tricked and ambushed dozens of women into fulfilling his sick fantasies.
-Eventually, the killer, Ted Bundy, a man permanently etched into American history, was tried and convicted of multiple murders and executed in 1989.
+Eventually, the killer, Ted Bundy, was tried and convicted of multiple murders and executed in 1989.
 He confessed to killing 30 women although he is suspected of killing up to 100.

-When you look at a case like this, you can literally see the negative factors overpowering the positive ones; the dark fire inside him eventually becoming incontrollable.
-Though Bundy was intelligent, relatively good-looking, grew up in a neighborhood that seemed fairly normal, plus he had the educational opportunities to be successful, it is clear that he suffered from psychological problems.
-These problems stemmed from the abusive environment he'd lived in during his early life, from the deceit surrounding his biological parentage, and from the lack of healthy guidance from any adult figure in his family.
+When you look at a case like this, you can literally see the negative factors overpowering the positive ones.
+Though Bundy was intelligent, relatively good-looking, grew up in a neighborhood that seemed fairly normal, and had the educational opportunities to be successful, it is clear that he suffered from psychological problems.
+These problems may have stemmed from the abusive environment he'd lived in during his early life, from the deceit surrounding his biological parentage, and from the lack of healthy guidance from an adult figure in his family.
 Bundy may have also developed an interpersonal attachment disorder, the evidence being his difficulty to form successful bonds with pro-social peers.
 The bullying in middle school certainly didn't help either.
-Though none of these things excuse what Bundy did, they may explain his behavior.
+Though none of these things excuse what Bundy did, they may help explain his behavior.

 It's important to realize how positive and negative factors play a role in the lives of children, youth, and young adults.
-Sometimes the adjustment of a few factors such as establishing a close relationship with a supportive adult, receiving pro-social peer encouragement, or getting protection from a violent family, is what makes the difference between whether a person becomes a violent offender or a mentally-stable contributing member to society.
+Sometimes the adjustment of a few factors, such as establishing a close relationship with a supportive adult, receiving pro-social peer encouragement, or getting protection from a violent family, could be what makes the difference between whether a person becomes a violent offender or not.
 With this in mind, we should always look for the places we can make a positive impact, no matter how small, in bettering the lives of others.

 Please share your feedback below.
 I will respond to your comments!
 For more information, you can visit my website at www.DrKathySeifert.com.